fonttools/fontbakery/docs/source/user/USAGE.md

 #### Old Command Line Tools

-Since November 2017 (v0.3.3) Font Bakery is solely focused checking fonts.
+Since November 2017 (v0.3.3) Font Bakery is solely focused on checking fonts.
 Before that (up to v0.3.2) it also provided some auxiliary scripts for fixing fonts.

 Those tools are now a separate project, Google Fonts Tools, maintained at <https://github.com/googlefonts/tools> and packaged at <https://pypi.python.org/pypi/gftools>